Group performance July-September 2022

 The Group's operations are subject to risks and uncertainties that may, to a varying extent, affect the Company’s ability to achieve defined goals.
 Boule works continuously on management of existing risks and uncertainties and on the risk inventory that forms the basis for detecting new risks and uncertainties.
 The systematic and internally coordinated work is aimed at identifying risks, limiting risk exposure and minimizing any impact should a risk materialize.
 Currently, primary risks and uncertainties have been identified in the following areas: regulatory risks, product portfolio risks, distributor risks, production and quality risks, counterfeit reagents, price pressure, supplier risks, market risks and competition, bribery, and corruption, currency risks, IT security and systems, financing risks and future cash flows, health and safety in the workplace, dependence on key personnel and the effects of Covid-19.

-A more detailed description of risks, risk management and related opportunities can be found in the 2020 Annual Report.
-The risks are considered unchanged from those described in the Annual Report, other than the update on the effects of Covid-19 presented below.
+A more detailed description of risks, risk management and related opportunities can be found on page 36 in the 2021 Annual Report.

-Problems of components and raw material shortages, logistics and distribution to customers have arisen and continue to arise due to a lack of transport capacity and obstacles related to border closures.
-The disruptions have escalated during 2021, which may lead to a levershorter or longer production stop.
+Problems with components and raw material shortages, logistics and distribution to customers have arisen and continue to arise due to a lack of transport capacity and obstacles related to border closures.
 Boule is taking active measures to mitigate the impact by working closely with the Group’s subcontractors, redesign of components and planning and booking deliveries well in advance.

 Events after the end of the interim period

-No events of significance to the Group occurred after the end of the interim period.
+There are no other significant events to report after the end of the period.

 Boule Diagnostics AB (publ), corporate ID 556535-0252, is a Swedish limited liability company with its registered office in Stockholm.
 The address of the head office is Domnarvsgatan 4, SE-163 53 Spånga, Sweden.